kotlecikmud/Dreszcz_Gra_Paragrafowa---text-based-game-adaptation/README.md

 ## Usage

-1. (only first use) Run `play_w_setup.bat` file to ensure that the dependencies are installed and the game can be launched successfully.
+1. (only first use) Run `setup.bat` file to ensure that the dependencies are installed.
 2. (every next use) Double-click on the `play.bat` file.
-3. Review the output of the previous commands.
-4. The game will be launched automatically.
+The game will be launched automatically

 Make sure that you have Python installed and available in your system's PATH environment variable.